microsoft/aca-dev-day/labs/2.ACA_Deployment/README.md

 > Note: Remember to clean up or scale back your resources to save on compute costs.

-1. Use the Azure CLI to create an Azure Service Principal, then store that principal's JSON output to a GitHub secret so the GitHub Actions CI/CD process can log into your Azure subscription and deploy the code. **NOTE:This step is only needed if you are deploying via Github Actions**
+1. Use the Azure CLI to create an Azure Service Principal, then store that principal's JSON output to a GitHub secret so the GitHub Actions CI/CD process can log into your Azure subscription and deploy the code. **NOTE: This step is only needed if you are deploying via Github Actions**
 2. Edit the ` deploy.yml` workflow file and push the changes into a new `deploy` branch, triggering GitHub Actions to build the .NET projects into containers and push those containers into a new Azure Container Apps Environment.

 ## OPTION 1: Authenticate to Azure and configure the repository with a secret